nodexo/upstream-proxy/README.md

 Benchmarks
 ----------

-There are none published yet (internally I have done a lot of testing :).
+There are none published yet (internally I have done a lot of testing...).

 If you create one and want to share, I would be happy to include some.